 There are multiple benefits to GPT:

 - Multi-level inventory hierarchy: Google Publisher Tag allows you to use more granular levels of inventory in the Ad Manager front-end.
-With multiple levels of hierarchy, you'll be able to create much more specific targeting based on your site content.
+With multiple levels of hierarchy, you can create much more specific targeting based on your site content.

-- Google Publisher Console: The tag comes with a built-in debugging and support tool called the Google Publisher Console, which is available on all pages containing the Google Publisher Tag.
+- Google Publisher Console: The tag comes with a built-in debugging and support tool called the Google Publisher Console, available on all pages containing the Google Publisher Tag.

-- SafeFrame capability: SafeFrame technology enables transparent interactions between page content and ads, while providing publisher control and protecting you from potentially untrustworthy creatives and auto-redirects.
+- SafeFrame capability: SafeFrame technology allows transparent interactions between page content and ads, while providing publisher control and protecting you from potentially untrustworthy creatives and auto-redirects.

 - Responsive design: You can use GPT to build ads that fit the browser your visitors use to view your website.
 This means that your ads look good on any device.